JoseLuisSR/awsmeter/README.md

 # Design

-`awsmeter` was designed to extend his behaviour to other AWS services, if you want to use JMeter and Java Sampler Request to do test over others AWS Services you just need to extend the class `AWSSampler.java` and overwrite the methods to create SdkClient, define parameters, run and tear down the test.
+`awsmeter` was designed to extend his behaviour to other AWS services, if you want to use JMeter and Java Sampler Request to do test over others AWS Services you just need to extend the class `AWSSampler.java` and implements `AWSClientSDK1.java` or `AWSClientSDK2.java` depend on AWS SDK version you need use, overwrite the methods to create SdkClient, define parameters, run and tear down the test.

 ![Screenshot](https://raw.githubusercontent.com/JoseLuisSR/awsmeter/main/doc/img/awsmeter-class-diagram.png)

-Below you can see the class diagram with the details of the classes created for Kinesis Data Stream `KinesisProducerSampler.java` and SQS per queue type Standard `SQSProducerStandardQueue` and FIFO `SQSProducerFifoQueue`.
+Below you can see the class diagram with the details of the classes created for Kinesis Data Stream `KinesisProducerSampler.java`, SQS per queue type Standard `SQSProducerStandardQueue` and FIFO `SQSProducerFifoQueue`, and SNS per Topic type Standard `SNSProducerStandardTopic` and FIFO `SNSProducerFifoTopic`.
 Each class has his own logic to connect, produce events or messages and reuse the behaviour to record the test in JMeter and define the parameter to connect AWS account.

 `awsmeter` is implementing JavaSamplerClient interface to write our own implementation by AWS Service and can use JMeter to harness multiple threads, input parameter control, and data collection.
 Each Java Sampler defined is a protocol then we are following the JMeter package convention to define protocol per aws service:

 * **org.apache.jmeter.protocol.aws.kinesis**
+* **org.apache.jmeter.protocol.aws.sqs**
 * **org.apache.jmeter.protocol.aws.sns**

 Please use this convention to create new Java Sampler Request for other AWS Service.